 Moisture prevention includes denying moisture access to building cavities, allowing condensed water to drain out, and allowing moisture to dry to the indoors, outdoors, or both.
 Retrofitting insulation can affect the preventive measures listed here.
 Consider the function and relevance of these building components whenever you install insulation.

 - Air barrier: Air can carry moisture into building cavities from indoors or outdoors where the moisture can condense and dampen insulation and other building materials.
 Air leakage is an energy problem too.
-The air barrier is any continuous material or building assembly that provides acceptable resistance to air leakage. - Vapor retarder: Vapor diffusion can carry large amounts of water vapor into building cavities where it can condense and dampen insulation and other building materials.
-Vapor retarders resist water vapor diffusion from indoors into cavities where condensation can dampen insulation and other building materials. - Ground-moisture barrier: The ground under a building is the most potent source of moisture in many buildings, especially those built on crawl spaces.
-Most crawl spaces require ground-moisture barriers to prevent the ground from being a major cause of moisture problems. - Water resistive barrier (WRB): Asphalt paper or house wrap, under siding and roofing, serves as the home's last defense to wind-driven rain, which can dampen sheathing and other building materials.
+The air barrier is any continuous material or building assembly that provides acceptable resistance to air leakage.
+See "Air Permeability of Materials and Assemblies" on page 112. - Vapor retarder: Vapor diffusion can carry large amounts of water vapor into building cavities where it can condense and dampen insulation and other building materials.
+Vapor retarders resist water vapor diffusion from indoors into cavities where condensation can dampen insulation and other building materials.
+See "Vapor Permeability of Materials and Assemblies" on page 112. - Vapor barrier: A very effective vapor retarder.
+A vapor retarder with a perm rating of less than 0.1 perms. - Ground-moisture barrier: The ground under a building is the most potent source of moisture in many buildings, especially those built on crawl spaces.
+Most crawl spaces require ground-moisture barriers to prevent the ground from being a major cause of moisture problems. - Water-resistive barrier (WRB): Asphalt paper or house wrap, under siding and roofing, serves as the home's last defense to wind-driven rain, which can dampen sheathing and other building materials.
 This water resistive barrier must be protected during insulation and incorporated into window openings during window replacement. - Vapor permeable materials: Most common building materials are permeable to water vapor, which allows the water vapor to follow a gradient from wet to dry.
-This process allows building assembles to dry out to both indoors and outdoors.
+This process allows building assemblies to dry out to both indoors and outdoors.
 Vapor permeable materials are essential for fail-safe building assemblies in most climates.
+See "Vapor Permeability of Materials and Assemblies" on page 112.